vanessahamise/vanessahamise.github.io/_posts/2016-09-07-craft-beer.markdown

 ---
-I'm Margaret Mngor a computing student at GRIFFITH College Cork, this Website is an atmosphere where i want people to join with me in a great experince of great ideas
+I'm Margaret Mngor a computing student at GRIFFITH College Cork, this Website is an atmosphere where i want people to join with me in a great experince of great ideas Am a very fun person just sit back and get to know me...